-Pendulum A is now set into oscillations in a plane perpendicular to the plane of paper.
-In the course of time it will be observed that the other three pendula also start oscillating in the same plane.
-This happens due to transfer of the vibrational energy through the string.
-Oscillations of pedulum A are free oscillations and those of pendula B, C and D are forced oscillations of the same frequency as that of A. The natural frequency of pendulum C is the same as that of A, as its length is the same as that of A.
+Pendulum A is now set into oscillations in a plane perpendicular to the string.
+In the course of time it will be observed that the other three pendula also start oscillating in parallel planes.
+This happens due to the transfer of vibrational energy through the string.
+Oscillations of A are free oscillations and those of B, C and D are forced oscillations of the same frequency as that of A. The natural frequency of pendulum C is the same as that of A, as it of the same length as that of A.

 It can also be seen that among the pendula B, C and D, the pendulum C oscillates with maximum amplitude and the other two with smaller amplitudes.
-As the energy depends upon the amplitude, it is clear that pendulum C has absorbed maximum energy from the source pendulum A, while the other two absorbed less.
+As the energy depends upon the amplitude, it is clear that Pendulum C has absorbed maximum energy from the source pendulum A, while the other two absorbed less.
 It shows that the object C having the same natural frequency as that of the source absorbs maximum energy from the source.
 In such case, it is said to be in resonance with the source (pendulum A).
 For unequal natural frequencies on either side (higher or lower), the energy absorbed (hence, the amplitude) is less.
 If the activity is repeated for a set of pendula of different lengths and squares of their amplitudes are plotted against their natural frequencies, the plot will be similar to that shown in the Fig. 5.16.
 The peak occurs when the forced frequency matches with the natural frequency, i.e., at the resonant frequency.